onflow/elizaOnFlow/docs/guides/quickstart.md

 ```

 Simply click the link or open your browser to `http://localhost:5173/`.
 You'll see the chat interface connect to the system, and you can begin interacting with your character.

-## Social Platform Integration

-You can also connect your agent to social platforms like Twitter, Discord, and Telegram.

-For example, connect with X (Twitter) by using `@elizaos/client-twitter`:

-- change `"clients": []` to `"clients": ["twitter"]` in the character file to connect with X

-For more details, please check the orgin Eliza's [Platform Integration](https://elizaos.github.io/eliza/docs/quickstart/#platform-integration)

 ## Common Issues & Solutions